Bindu Bhatt

-Bindu Bhat is a Gujarati language novelist, storywriter, critic and translator from Gujarat, India.
+Bindu Bhat (born 18 September 1954) is a Gujarati language novelist, storywriter, critic and translator from Gujarat, India.
 Her novel Akhepatar (1999) received the Sahitya Akademi Award for the year 2003.
 Her other significant works include Mira Yagnikni Dayari (1992) and Bandhani (2009).

 Early life

 Bindu Bhatt was born on 18 September 1954 in Jodhpur, Rajasthan to Giradharlal and Kamalabahen.
 Her family later migrated to Limbadi and then Ahmedabad.
 After completing her schooling from B.A.
 Kanya Vidyalay, Limbadi, she got her Bachelor of Arts in 1976 from H.K.
 Arts College, Ahmedabad and Master of Arts in 1978 from School of Language, Gujarat University with Hindi literature as one of her subjects.
 She obtained her Ph.D. degree under Bholabhai Patel from the same university in 1983 for her research work Aadhunik Hindi Upanyas: Kathya Aur Shilp Ke Naye Aayam (Modern Hindi Novel: New Facets of Fiction and Form).
 In 1991, she married Harshad Trivedi, a Gujarati author and poet.